regen-network/front-end-challenge/account-viewer-challenge.md

 # Account Viewer Code Challenge

-This challenge consists of building a single page application integrated with [Keplr](https://wallet.keplr.app/) wallet that shows the user account balance using React and TypeScript.
+This challenge consists of building a single page application integrated with [Keplr](https://wallet.keplr.app/) wallet that shows the user REGEN account balance using React and
+TypeScript.

 The goal here is for us to get a basic understanding of how you code, so it's not meant to be very difficult.
 Ideally you shouldn't spend more than a few hours on it.